Rachel Burns, LCMHC

 Being human is learning how to let go.

-Many people come to this work during a season of shedding — questioning what they were taught to believe, disentangling from systems or relationships that caused harm, or realizing how much energy has gone into performing instead of living.
-Often, the body has been carrying the weight long before the mind has words for it.
+Many people come to this work during a season of shedding: questioning what they were taught to believe, disentangling from harmful systems or relationships, or realizing how much energy has gone into performing instead of living.
+Often, the body has been carrying this long before there are words for it.

 My work begins there.